tcheukueppoo/maat/docs/gc.md

 data structure, the build allocats lots of memory but yields very little garbage and at this time minor collections are a waste as they will be called repeatedly to free very little or no memory.
-These minor collections are unavoidable until they trigger a major collection which in most of the cases is potentially a bad collection.
-When this bad collection is detected, the collector switches to incremental mode in order to improve performance and later on returns to generational mode when any further collection is good.
-We determine whether or not a major collection is good after its atomic phase by comparing the complete number of objects traversed with the one of the previous major collection.
+These minor collections are unavoidable until they trigger a bad major collection.
+When this bad collection is detected, the collector switches to incremental mode in order to improve performance, later on, when any of the further collections is good, it returns to generational mode.
+We determine whether a major collection was good after its atomic phase by comparing the complete number of objects traversed with the one of the previous major collection.
 If the number of object traversed is considerably lower than the one of the previous major collection, the collection is said to be good and collector switches back to generational mode before finishing its cycle and set the minor debt for the next cycle.

-As in normal incremental mode, a major collection goes full in emergency situations.
+- The second white color is for non-dead objects waiting for the next GC cycle
+- Full emergency garbage collections can happen when running finalizers
+- Pause size should be extremely small for an incremental major collection
+- Doing a major collection incrementally should be optional
+- The garbage collection step function of a maatine should not be reentrant
+-

 ### Weak Maps

 ### Ephemeron Maps

 ### Finalizers

+- No gc steps when running finalizers

 ## Incremental Garbage Collection